bahmutov/cypress-examples/docs/recipes/filter-elements.md

 ## filter elements with specific elements inside

+📺 This example is explained in the video [Use cy.filter Command To Filter Elements By Child Element Presence](https://youtu.be/ZC6fXDkPtMI).

 <!-- fiddle Filter elements by elements inside -->

 Imagine if some elements have "New" labels inside.
 Can we find all `LI` elements that have the `.new` children element present?